Skip to content

 1. Indochinite Strewn Field: This is the largest known strewn field, covering parts of Southeast Asia, including Thailand, Vietnam, Southern China, and the Philippines.

-3. Ivory Coast Strewn Field: Located in West Africa, this field is associated with tektites found in and around the Ivory Coast.
+3. Ivory Coast Strewn Field: Located in West Africa, this field is associated with tektites in and around the Ivory Coast.

-4. North American Strewn Field: This field includes parts of Texas and Georgia in the United States and is known for a type of tektite called "bediasites" in Texas and "georgiaites" in Georgia.
+4. North American Strewn Field: This field includes parts of Texas and Georgia in the United States and is known for a type of tektite called “bediasites” in Texas and “georgiaites” in Georgia.
+The North American strewn field is linked to the Chesapeake Crater as a source impact crater.

-Each of these strewn fields is associated with a specific meteorite impact event, and the tektites found within them provide valuable insights into the history and dynamics of these events.
+Each of these strewn fields is associated with a specific meteorite impact event, and the tektites within them provide valuable insights into the history and dynamics of these events.

 black tektite is one of the most common varieties